wcgordon1/lamplighter/manuscript/active/ch8_Clock_Quarter.md

 "According to the monitoring reports, yes.
 The clocktower's been running flat for months now, but the effect seems to be spreading.
 Ms. Kestrel thinks it might be related to the general increase in seam activity we've been seeing."

 They climbed higher, the city spreading out below them in the golden light of late afternoon.
-From this elevation, Ivy could see the pattern of Greywater's streets more clearly—the old quarter's irregular layout giving way to the planned grid of the newer districts, the harbor gleaming beyond the rooftops, and the trolley lines threading through it all like copper veins.
+From this elevation, Ivy could see the pattern of Greywater's streets more clearly: the old quarter's irregular layout giving way to the planned grid of the newer districts, the harbor gleaming beyond the rooftops, and the trolley lines threading through it all like copper veins.

 But as they approached the clocktower itself, something changed in the quality of the light.
 The afternoon sun, which had been warm and clear at street level, seemed to lose its strength here.
 Shadows fell differently, pooling in places where they shouldn't according to the angle of the buildings.
 Even the air felt thicker, charged with the same metallic tension Ivy had learned to associate with seam activity.

 The clocktower rose before them like a monument to civic ambition, its brick facade decorated with carved faces that had watched over Greywater for nearly a century.
-The clock faces themselves were works of art—brass hands moving across white enamel dials, Roman numerals marking the hours in elegant script.
+The clock faces themselves were works of art: brass hands moving across white enamel dials, Roman numerals marking the hours in elegant script.
 But even from a distance, Ivy could see that something was wrong.

 The clock hands weren't moving in perfect synchronization.
 The north face was perhaps a minute behind the south, and the east face seemed to be running at a slightly different speed than the others.
 It was subtle enough that most people would never notice, but once seen, it was impossible to ignore.